 Filing for Social Security disability benefits can be overwhelming.
 There is a lot of paperwork.
 Unfortunately, Social Security only approves approximately 35% of claims.
-However, there are some things you can do to help get approved for disability benefits.
+There are some things you can do to help get approved for disability benefits.

 Make sure your application is complete